Kate Middleton’s Top Fashion Moments Of 2016 Proving The Duchess of Cambridge Is A Style Icon

 The only problem is that if anyone wanted to purchase a duplicate of the “Celeste” coat, they are out of luck.
 This is the “Kate effect.”
 This look was instantly gobbled up by those who follow Kate’s fresh and fashion forward looks a few years ago.
 Thankfully, duplicate coats have popped up with all sorts of price points, which is perfect for a trendsetter with any sized pocketbook.

-When Kate, Prince William, Princess Charlotte and Prince George embarked on their extended trip through Western Canada, they were accompanied by an entourage that included Kate’s former personal assistant, now stylist, Natasha Archer.
+When Kate, Prince William, Princess Charlotte, and Prince George embarked on their extended trip through Western Canada, they were accompanied by an entourage that included Kate’s former personal assistant, now stylist, Natasha Archer.
 Along with her hairdresser, Tash was responsible for making sure that Kate always looked great for her 30-plus engagements and events.

 Who could forget William & Kate's Royal Tour of Canada? https://t.co/ukfoRK0Kj3 #HelloBestOf2016 pic.twitter.com/d8NP84MVpR